Legal Expenses Insurance

-He confirmed that he was a professional driver, and an endorsement of 6 points would entail his losing his licence.
+He confirmed that he was a professional driver and an endorsement of 6 points would entail losing his license.
 The Defendant had been recommended to us specifically by other professionals in his organisation.

 We first of all checked his insurance policy.
 We were eventually appointed to act by the insurer after a lengthy discussion about rates and quality of service.
 This was not left to the client.
 The insurers were persuaded to allow us to take the case at a rate that allowed us to do the best job that we could for the client.

-A noting brief was provided at trial by specific counsel from a Barristers chambers in London in order that a full and thorough note was taken.
+A noting brief was provided at trial by specific counsel from a Barristers’ chambers in London in order that a full and thorough note was taken.
 This would have proved useful should there have been a need to appeal.
-Ross Greig was instructed by the client in his capacity of Solicitor Advocate following.
+Ross Greig was instructed by the client in his capacity of Solicitor Advocate.
 Statements were taken from the Defendant and his Partner by Mrs Bernatovitch and the case was fully prepared, giving the Defendant the best prospect of success.

-After a lengthy trial, that eventually concluded at 8 pm in the evening owing to a late start in the afternoon, the Defendant was acquitted.
+After a lengthy trial that eventually concluded at 8pm owing to a late start in the afternoon, the Defendant was acquitted.
 The Magistrates’ cited the compelling nature of the defence case and in particular the expert evidence, which was considered as very important in their eventual rationale.

-This client kept his licence, was acquitted, and didn’t have to pay for it.
+This client kept his licence, was acquitted and didn’t have to pay for our legal services.